It's now even easier to find out What's On in Winchester

 If you have an event you wish to promote, provided it is taking place within the Winchester district, why not take advantage of this free service and email details to firstname.lastname@example.org.
 All submissions will be considered for inclusion, including any accompanying images.

 For further information about the What's On publication or the online events calendar contact Elaine Robbins, Special Events Officer, Winchester City Council, on 01962 848 361 or email email@example.com

 Perspectives is produced by Winchester City Council's Corporate Communications department three times a year and is distributed to every household in the district, with a print run of 47,500.
-For further information contact: Corporate Communications, Winchester City Council, on 01962 848 504 or email email@example.com
+For further information contact: Corporate Communications, Winchester City Council email firstname.lastname@example.org

 To read Perspectives as a pdf click here